|

 by Matthew Lasar Mar 8 2008 - 8:10am Allvoices story

 The fallout continues from Charles McGrath's essay "Is PBS Still Necessary?", published in the New York Times on February 17th.
-Public television's Newshour has, understandably, paid close attention to the piece, inviting its fans to post response comments on its Web site.
+Public television's Newshour has, understandably, paid close attention to the piece, inviting its fans to post response comments on .
 Here's one I'll bet the PBS suits especially like:

 |